ewhacll/ewhacll.github.io/_media/2021-02-28-radio-realmomrealtalk.md

 image: "2021-realmom.jpg"
 detail: "Dr. Yim appeared on the radio show again to answer some common questions that mothers may have about bilingual child's language development."
 long_detail: "Dr. Yim, also the CEO of I SAY LAB, was invited on the radio show, tbs eFM 'Real Mom Real Talk'again and answered several questions for the new semester."
-long_detail: "Dr. Yim, also the CEO of I SAY LAB, was invited on the radio show, tbs eFM 'Real Mom Real Talk' again and answered several questions for the new semester."
+long_detail: "Dr. Yim, also the CEO of I SAY LAB, was invited on the radio show, tbs eFM 'Real Mom Real Talk' again and answered several questions for the new semester.

-    - title: <b>Summary of talk</b>
+<b>Summary of talk</b>

-      lines:
-        - line: "<b>So many mothers debate on sending their children to English kindergartens about a year prior to elementary school (so around age 6).
-Why is this so?</b>"
+<b>So many mothers debate on sending their children to English kindergartens about a year prior to elementary school (so around age 6).
+Why is this so?</b>
-        - line: "&nbsp; Infants and toddlers’ brain is so flexible.
+- Infants and toddlers’ brain is so flexible.
 So it is good for children to experience a good amount of input early on and it also applies to language experience as well.
-Therefore, if children are exposed to another language, it will enhance children’s not only their language skills but also their brain activity.
-So this is the reason why parents want to send their children to English immersion schools early on."
-        - line: "<b>What is it about English kindergartens / private institutions that attract so many mothers?</b>"

-2. Input contexts and opportunities

-- first language exposed by society and family vs. only family (mother)

-3. Social status of the language

-- social status of the language: power that language holds in the society

-- children naturally choose to speak the language with higher social status

-4. L1 and L2 typology

--  depends on how two languages are similar (cognate) or different, language learning can be easier or more difficult

-5. Language purpose

--  language usage will develop differently depends on the language purpose

-- ex) academic vs. daily life language usage

-<p><b>One internal factor</b></p>
-1. System integrity (brain activation and underlying learning mechanism) and preferences

-- They both influence language development.

-ex) Some children like to learn the language, and some don’t.
-Some children don’t care about making mistakes.

-<p><em><b>Can bilingual children be perfectly balanced in both languages?</b></em></p>
-- No!

-- Language serves the purpose of communication.

-- Every setting of communication is different.

-- Different amount of language is exposed and used in different settings.

-<p><em><b>Can we be fluent (proficient) in both languages?</b></em></p>
-- Yes!

-- But you cannot be perfectly balanced in both languages in every communication setting.

-<p><em><b>Red flags for bilingual children parents to look out for their children</b></em></p>
-- Children with health, developmental, and educational factors.

-- Children with other speech and language-related issues; voice, chewing, hearing, motor skills disorders.

-- Getting an assessment is critical!

-- You don’t want to miss the golden time for the evaluation.

-- Researchers have found that parents are very accurate in evaluating their children.

-- If you have any family concerns, go for instinct and follow up with the evaluation.

-<p><em><b>How can parents support bilingual children?</b></em></p>
-- Interact with the child by using the mother tongue

-- Follow the child’s lead

-- Be salient and specific when speaking with children

-- Have fun

-- Stay tuned

-<p><em><b>If the parents are proficient in both languages, which one they must use?</b></em></p>
-- Based on the understanding that their children also know both languages, parents can speak both languages to their children but importantly, stick to your mother tongue!

-<p><em><b>Research regarding Language and moms</b></em></p>
-- 'Health Service Needs using Big Data Analysis to Improve Multicultural Family Life's Service' Results show Mothers from multicultural family are having a challenging time due to the language usage between mother and child because family force the mother to learn and speak Korean to their children.

-- Due to this issue, the child has a higher probability of having their language development delayed.

-- Mothers think it is their fault due to communication difficulties.

-- We cannot make them monolingual by forcing them to speak the social language.

-- We need to respect their language and culture.

-- Language coveys so many things: share feelings, beliefs as children get older.

-- Bilingualism is not a choice but just a natural description of their life.
-"
+- Therefore, if children are exposed to another language, it will enhance children’s not only their language skills but also their brain activity.
+So this is the reason why parents want to send their children to English immersion schools early on.

+<b>What is it about English kindergartens / private institutions that attract so many mothers?</b>
+- The first advantage is pronunciation (in the research field, called articulation) and auditory hearing skills to perceive a sound.
+- These two features are established early on in life so exposing to another language early enough will shape the ability to pronounce a sound like a native speaker.
+- However, pronunciation is not everything when you learn the language.
+- The second advantage is the natural motivation for kids.
+- When children acquire language implicitly with natural surroundings with high motivation, they feel happy and fun, also they will efficiently learn English.
+- However, mothers need to take into consideration the decision that because children will learn only at their developmental level.

+<b>When a kid who is in an English kindergarten enters a Korean regular elementary school, does the language deteriorate?
+If so, how the kid retain it?</b>
+- Yes.
+- If kids don’t use the language, they will forget because the language is needs-based.
+However, there are lots of different ways to maintain the language skills such as reading books, watching TV, English cartoons, and listening to a radio so they can gradually expose English in a natural way.

+<b>How do you see “English academy syndrome’ happening just in Korea?</b>
+- In other countries, they also have bilingual immersion schools for bilingual education which is a good thing.
+If a child is exposed to a rich language environment, the child will have a richer experience in many different perspectives such as cognitive, emotional, and cultural.
+- Also, it will enhance children’s brain development.
+The way we convey the teaching method to our kids will matter.

+<b>Parents in other countries also start English early for their children but the stress levels and entrance procedures aren’t as complicated.
+How do you see stressful situations affect children when they are under lots of competition?</b>
+- Children cannot learn efficiently when they are under stress because their brain will not activate well enough.
+Even though they will eventually learn something, it will not be an optimal situation where their brain is well activated and motivated

+<b>For mothers who decide to send their kids to regular kindergartens, how can they start introducing English at home?
+(Even if the mothers aren’t native English speakers?)</b>
+- In the first case, for both parents who speak one language at home, parents should give the best linguistic input which is their mother tongue to their child.
+However, once the child can understand and speak around two to three-word level, then parents may let them watch English TV, or read listen to English, books, or materials.
+- Children’s learning mechanism is so complicated, so they need a human being to interact with others.
+They learn language because they have communication intent.
+Once they start to build a foundation to communicate with others in a language, they have the capability to accept another linguistic input which is the second language
+- In another case, there are families whose two languages are needed at home such as simultaneous bilingual children case, children will be exposed to two different languages at the same time.
+It means children don’t need to build first and add another on the top.

+<b>When bilingual children speak two different languages, they mix two languages in one sentence.
+How can parents help their kids to speak full sentences in one language?</b>
+- You don’t have to do that.
+- A long time ago, mixing two languages, which is called code-switching was considered bad.
+However, research has found that code-switching is pragmatic skills which means children do mix and match when they know their communicative partner does understand both languages.

+<b>From your perspective and experience, when is the right time for young kids to start learning a new language?</b>
+- This is a great question where I have no answer for.
+- It is based on their language skills and development.
+There is no perfect level of language.

+<b>How do you think multicultural families can handle their communication problems?</b>
+- The social language which is a school language will overcome bilingual children’s first language.
+- In research, children who do maintain their first language (mother tongue) have way better frontal lobe activation.
+Also, this is helpful not only for emotional but also academic.

+For more details, please refer to the website (http://www.podbbang.com/ch/1768658)"
 ---